 This section has a few basic tests you can use to validate that your Blockbridge driver is working properly.

-This verifies that Blockbridge storage volumes are now available via Kubernetes persistent volume claims (PVC).
+This test verifies that Blockbridge storage volumes are now available via Kubernetes persistent volume claims (PVC).

 To test this out, create a PersistentVolumeClaim.
 It will dynamically provision a volume in Blockbridge and make it accessible to applications.